scrapy-plugins/scrapy-playwright/README.md

 * `playwright_page_init_callback` (type `Optional[Union[Callable, str]]`, default `None`)

     A coroutine function (`async def`) to be invoked immediately after creating a page for the request.
-It receives the page as its only positional argument.
+It receives the page and the request as positional arguments.
 Useful for initialization code.
 Invoked only for newly created pages, ignored if the page for the request already exists (e.g. by passing `playwright_page`).

     ```python
-    async def init_page(page):
+    async def init_page(page, request):
         await page.add_init_script(path="./custom_script.js")

     class AwesomeSpider(scrapy.Spider):